wp-plugins/wp-filebase/readme.txt

 Contributors: fabifott
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=money%40fabi-s%2ede&item_name=WP-Filebase&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: filebase, filemanager, file, files, manager, upload, download, downloads, downloadmanager, traffic, widget, filelist, list, thumb, thumbnail, attachment, attachments, category, categories, media, template, ftp, http
-Requires at least: 2.2.0
+Requires at least: 3.1
-Tested up to: 2.9.1
+Tested up to: 3.1
-Stable tag: 0.1.3.4
+Stable tag: 0.2.0

 Adds a powerful download manager supporting file categories, thumbnails, traffic/bandwidth limits and more to your WordPress blog.

 == Description ==

-WP-Filebase is a powerful download manager supporting file categories, thumbnails and more.
+WP-Filebase is an allround file manager for Wordpress.
-Uploaded files can be associated with a post or page so the download URL, thumbnail and other file information are appended automatically to the content.
-Additionally the downloadmanager offers options to limit traffic and download speed.
+It keeps files structed in categories, offers a template system to create sortable, paginated file lists and can sideload files from other websites.

 Some more features:

-*   Powerful filemanger to arrange files in categories and sub-categories
-*   Insert file lists in posts and pages (with Editor Button)
-*   Flexible content tags
-*   Automatically creates thumbnails of images (JPEG, PNG, GIF, BMP)
-*   Category Icons
+*	Category / child category / file taxonomy
-*   Upload files with your browser or FTP client
+*	Automatic thumbnail
+*	Built-in download counter
+*	File List Widget
+*	Ajax file tree browser
-*   Powerful template engine (variables, IF-Blocks)
+*	Customizable template system
+*	Insert flexible shortcodes with the Visual Editor Plugin
+*	Sortable paginated file lists
 *	Associate files to posts and automatically attach them to the content
-*   Customisable file list widget
-*   Multiple custom templates for filelists
-*   Access control for categories and files (e.g. to make files accessible for members only)
+*	User level restrictions
+*	Upload files in your browser, with FTP or from URL (sideloading)
+*	Traffic limits and bandwidth throttle
+*	Permalink structure
 *	Hotlinking protection
-*   Daily and monthly traffic limits
-*   Download speed limiter for registered users and anonymous
-*   Traffic and download limits
 *	Range download (allows users to pause downloads and continue them later)
-*   Works with permalink structure (nice download URIs)
-*   Download counter which ignores multiple downloads from the same client
+*	Custom JavaScript download tracking (e.g. Google Analytics)
 *	Many file properties like author, version, supported languages, platforms and license
-*   Custom JavaScript code which is executed when a download link is clicked (e.g. to track downloads with Google Analytics)
-*   Works with WP Super Cache
+*	Search integration

-You can see a [live demo on my Website](http://fabi.me/downloads/ "WP-Filebase demo")
+You can see a [live demo on my Website](http://fabi.me/downloads/ "WP-Filebase demo") For support, please [leave a message on my blog](http://fabi.me/wordpress-plugins/wp-filebase-file-download-manager/#postcomment "Post comment").
+When having trouble don't forget to post PHP and Wordpress version!
+Any ideas/feature requests are welcome.

+**Note when updating to 0.2.0:** Since 0.2.0 WP-Filebase uses a different shortcode format.
+Old tags can be easily converted with the built-in converter.
+Please backup your database and run the converter right after the update.
+You should also run a filebase sync!
+**Important:** Don't upgrade to 0.2.0 if you are still running old PHP 4!
+WP-Filebase 0.2.0 only runs on PHP 5 and later!

-**Since Version 0.1.3.0 the plugin supports localization.** If you want to translate WP-Filebase in your language, open `wp-filebase/languages/template.po` with [Poedit](http://www.poedit.net/download.php) and save as `wpfb-xx_YY.po` (`xx` is your language code, `YY` your country).
+If you want to translate WP-Filebase in your language, open `wp-filebase/languages/template.po` with [Poedit](http://www.poedit.net/download.php) and save as `wpfb-xx_YY.po` (`xx` is your language code, `YY` your country).
 Poedit will create the file `wpfb-xx_YY.po`.
 Put this file in `wp-filebase/languages` and share it if you like (attach it to an email or post it on my blog).

-If you want to report a bug or have any problems with this Plugin please post your WordPress and PHP Version!

-**Note:** If you only want to limit traffic or bandwidth of media files you should take a look at my [Traffic Limiter](http://wordpress.org/extend/plugins/traffic-limiter/ "Traffic Limiter").
+**Note:** If you only want to limit traffic or bandwidth of media files you should take a look at my [Traffic Limiter Plugin](http://wordpress.org/extend/plugins/traffic-limiter/ "Traffic Limiter").

 == Installation ==

-1. Upload the `wp-filebase` folder with all it's files to `wp-content/plugins/`
+1. Upload the `wp-filebase` folder with all it's files to `wp-content/plugins`
 2. Create the directory `/wp-content/uploads/filebase` and make it writable (FTP command: `CHMOD 777 wp-content/uploads/filebase`)
 3. Activate the Plugin and customize the settings under *Settings->WP-Filebase*